johnjosephhorton/johnjosephhorton.github.io/README.md

 Run `make validate` after editing CSVs to catch duplicate IDs and broken relationships. `make build` runs this check automatically.

+Run `make links` to check every external URL stored in the CSV source files.
+GitHub Actions also runs this audit weekly and on demand; access-restricted responses such as HTTP 403 and 429 are reported but not treated as dead links.

 Run `make website` on macOS to build and open the page locally.
 Run `make pdf` to produce `cv.pdf`.